 It also helps reduce the chance of children spreading flu to others who are at high risk from flu, such as young babies, grandparents, and those with long-term health conditions.

 Some people still get flu even after having a flu vaccine, but often with milder symptoms.
-Flu vaccines do not protect against colds and other winter illnesses.
+Flu vaccines do not protect against colds, other respiratory viruses or other winter illnesses.

 DO FLU VACCINES HAVE ANY SIDE EFFECTS?